 Hugh, who had retired by that time, owned the land on which the attraction was built and surprised Zelta with the massive project for which she had no idea.
-Originally, the pond surrounding the massive Blue Whale was spring fed and intended only for family use.
+Originally, the pond surrounding the massive Blue Whale was spring fed and was intended only for family use.
 However, as many locals began to sneak in to enjoy its cool waters, Davis brought in tons of sand, built picnic tables, hired life guards, and opened his masterpiece to the public.

-Originally called Nature’s Acres, Hugh continued to build the attraction until it eventually included The Fun and Swim Blue Whale and the A.R.K.
+Originally called Nature’s Acres, Hugh continued to build the attraction until it eventually included the Fun and Swim Blue Whale and the A.R.K.
 (Animal Reptile Kingdom).
-The attraction also featured Hugh’s brother-in-law, Indian Chief Wolf Robe Hunt, a full blooded Acoma Indian, who was famous, in his own right, for his Indian paintings and as a highly skilled silversmith.
+The attraction also featured Hugh’s brother-in-law, Indian Chief Wolf Robe Hunt, a full-blooded Acoma Indian, who was famous, in his own right, for his Indian paintings, and as a highly-skilled silversmith.
 Chief Wolf-Robe Hunt once ran the Arrowood Trading post across the highway from the Blue Whale attraction.